Bill Atkinson: Career after Apple

-Currently, Atkinson has combined his passion for computer programming with his love of nature photography to create art images.
-He takes close-up photographs of stones that have been cut and polished.
-His works are highly regarded for their resemblance to miniature landscapes which are hidden within the stones.
-Atkinson's 2004 book Within the Stone features a collection of his close-up photographs.
-The highly intricate and detailed images he creates are made possible by the accuracy and creative control of the digital printing process that he helped create.
+Photography

-Some of Atkinson's noteworthy contributions to the field of computing include:
+Atkinson later worked as a nature photographer, focusing on close-up photographs of stones that had been cut and polished.
+His 2004 book Within the Stone features a collection of his close-up photographs.
+The detailed images he created were made possible by the accuracy and creative control of the digital printing process that he helped create.
+He developed a mobile app called PhotoCard that would allow users to take digital images and make postcards with personal messages that could then be printed and sent via postal service or over email.